HERMANN LAW PLLC

 payment of your debts, and nominate a guardian for your minor children.
 A will is a public document, and ownership of your assets pass to your beneficiaries only after the Probate process

 - A Revocable Trust is used as a will substitute, and is not a public document.
-Upon your death, the assets in the trust will be
+Upon your death, the assets in the trust can be

 transferred immediately to your beneficiaries in the manner which you specified in the trust document, without passing through the Probate process.